This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

 In this course, students will travel to southern Alaska to experience, first-hand, the beauty and complexities of present-day Alaska.
 Learning will be fast-paced, experiential, and include widely diverse perspectives.

-Over the course of 2-weeks, you will explore the issues Alaska Natives face when trying to balance cultural and environmental preservation with economic growth.
+Over the course of 2-weeks, students will explore the issues Alaska Natives face when trying to balance cultural and environmental preservation with economic growth.
 Our life choices, world-wide, have a direct impact on trade-offs between conservation and consumption that play out on the Alaskan stage.
-This program will specifically focus on current environmental issues in Alaska with relevance around the globe.

 We will specifically focus our learning around: